Procaseycash/env-2-json/README.md

 # EnvTwoJson

-This package allows env to json CMD and likewise for import for use in code.
+This package allows `env-to-json` and `json-to-env` on CMD and code level usage

 ## Install